freeCodeCamp/camperchan/CONTRIBUTING.md

 Next, head over to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and either [set up an account](https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/) or sign in.
 Choose the database you'd like to use, and get your connection string.
 Paste that as `MONGO_URI` in your `.env` file.

 The bot uses two Discord webhooks, one for debug logging and one for moderation action logs.
 For the purposes of local testing, you can use the same webhook URL for both.
-Right click on a channel in your server, select `Edit Channel`, and pick the `Integrations` tab on the sidebar.
+Right-click on a channel in your server, select `Edit Channel`, and pick the `Integrations` tab on the sidebar.
 Click the `Create Webhook` button, give it a name, and copy the URL.
 Paste that as `DEBUG_HOOK` and `MOD_HOOK` in your `.env` file.

-Right click on your Discord server icon (the one you'll be running the bot in) and select `Copy ID`.
+Right-click on your Discord server icon (the one you'll be running the bot in) and select `Copy ID`.
 This goes in your `.env` file as `HOME_GUILD`.

 > **Note:**
 > This bot is designed for a single-guild use case.
 Commands will only be registered in the server specified by `HOME_GUILD`.

-Finally, for the private conversation system you need to specify a moderation role (which gets added to each ticket) and the category private channels should be opened in.
-Right click on the role you'd like to use and select `Copy ID`.
+Finally, for the private conversation system, you need to specify a moderation role (which gets added to each ticket) and the category private channels should be opened in.
+Right-click on the role you'd like to use and select `Copy ID`.
 Paste that as `MOD_ROLE` in your `.env` file.
-Right click on the **category** you'd like to use and select `Copy ID`.
+Right-click on the **category** you'd like to use and select `Copy ID`.
 Paste that as `PRIVATE_CATEGORY` in your `.env` file.

 ## Preparing the Code